tristanbatchler/TwilightGroveOnline/README.md

 - [x] Add keyboard control hints
 - [x] Add keyboard rebinds in settings
 - [x] Make NPCs move again, but only when not in range of a player (and refactor duplicated move logic)
-  - Didn't refactor the move logic... will do that later
 - [x] Figure out weird tools spawning with Harvestable_NONE set, messing up sync between inventory
 - [x] Figure out weird keyboard sometimes jumping 2x
 - [x] Hold shift while using keyboard controls to buy/sell in multiples of 10